-We will inform you with the latest news and projects in the industry.
-No SPAM or daily emails.
+We will inform you about latest news and projects in the industry.
+No SPAM nor daily E-mails.

 Concrete is a composite material or mixture resulting from different components.
 In general, the main ingredients used are sand, gravel, cement and water.

 It is a material that once installed, can last for decades and is still used today because of its strength.
 Among its principal uses: structures, concrete floors and it is even used for the manufacture of furniture or decorative sculptures.

 The concrete surface can be industrial and cold, as well as traditional and warm.
 The truth is that we can safely say that concrete offers a multitude of possibilities.

 Concrete is a material that adapts according to needs.
 Concrete types vary and have different characteristics and qualities, depending on the quantities and types of aggregate materials.
 The possibilities are many, which allows its use in each particular case.

 Here we explain how the concrete curing process is.

 The components, ingredients or constituents of concrete are as follows:

 Cement is the hydraulic binder by excellence.
 It is usually composed of limestone and clay.
 It is one of the main components of concrete, which joins its components together and gives it certain essential characteristics, such as its strength.